 But without boundaries, Facebook can also become unhealthy and damaging.
 It sucks, not only time and attention, but also detracts from genuine human interaction.

-I should know.
-I used to spend aimless hours on Facebook.
-I obsessed about writing fun and witty statuses which would result in “likes” and comments.
-I found myself logging on more often just in case something good was posted while I was busy with other things.
+I should know, as I used to spend aimless hours on Facebook.
+There were times when I obsessed about writing fun and witty statuses which would result in “likes” and comments.
+Too often, I found myself logging on more often just in case something good was posted while I was busy with other things.
 And once I got on I had trouble pulling myself away – there seems to always be one more thing I want to do or one more thing I want to look at.

 It killed my productivity, effected my energy, and interfered with my goals.
 I knew I needed a change but I didn’t want to go cold turkey and quit – Facebook still had a role in my world.